 This task includes an update to the original research completed for MetroPlan Orlando and is in line with subsequent updates in alternating years.
-The focus of the update planned for FY 2012/2013 includes public attitude/perception of transportation funding, priorities and other topics related to long range planning.
-The results will be used in the development of the 2040 Long Range Transportation Plan.
+The focus of the update planned for FY 2012/2013 includes public attitude/perception of transportation funding and of passenger rail and transit prior to implementation of SunRail, the region's first passenger rail system.